mixn/carbon-now-cli/readme.md

 - 🗂 Supports **all** file extensions supported by [carbon.now.sh](https://carbon.now.sh) and [more](https://github.com/mixn/carbon-now-cli/blob/master/src/helpers/language-map.json)
 - 🖱 Allows selective highlighting via `--start` and `--end`
 - ⚡️ Interactive mode via `--interactive`
+- 🎒 Presets: save and reuse your favorite settings
 - 🐶 Displays image directly in supported terminals
 - ⏱ Reports each step and therefore *shortens the wait*
 - 👀 Saves to given location or only opens in browser for manual finish